CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 E Clarey, 1911 \
 https://orthic.shorthand.fun/  under Resources\

-This booklet is an update of the Manual, which merges rules from the Manual, the Supplement (and Teaching??), and adds many more.
-I would classify the entire book as Reporting level.
+This booklet is an update of the Manual, which merges rules from the Manual, the Supplement ```and Teaching??```, and adds many more.
+I would classify the entire book as Reporting level, with an integrated review of simpler levels.

 ### Notes on the Reporting Style
 Notes on the Reporting Style of Orthic Shorthand, given by W. Stevens in 'The Teaching of Orthic Shorthand' (1896) , \